On our arrival to Koh Tao, the ferry stopped by the small island of Koh Nang Yuan with a narrow stretch of sand between two green bumps.

-However, once we rested, cooled down and recovered from the long journey, all we could think of was the picture perfect island with its idyllic white stretch of sand connecting the 3 tiny islands.
+However, once we rested, cooled down and recovered from the long journey, all we could think of was the idyllic white stretch of sand connecting the three tiny islands.

 Having booked the return taxi, we had no other way but to make the most of this overcrowded divers paradise.
 We walked across the shallow stretch through some sharp bits washed up from the coral reef and joined the other sunbathers who also refused to pay for the beach chairs.

-As we settled down and immersed into the turquoise waters of the tiny Koh Nang Yuan island, we looked around to realise we are in a postcard-like bliss.
+As we settled down and immersed into the turquoise waters of the tiny Koh Nang Yuan island, we looked around to realise we were in a postcard-like bliss.

 Getting to Koh Nang Yuan

 Koh Nang Yuan Island is around 15 minutes away from Koh Tao Island.
 The best way to get there is by one of the longtail boat taxis and it doesn't come cheap if you are on a budget.

 The prices vary from 300-400 THB one way.

 You can buy tickets in Koh Tao, they are sold everywhere, but we noticed that booking a boat on the beach is cheaper.

 You will see lots of other offers advertised by the Lomprayah catamaran company, but getting a boat taxi is the cheapest way to get to Koh Nang Yuan.

 If you are staying in a resort in a more remote part of Koh Tao, the staff might be able to book you on a boat.